Stellenbosch

 must fit in within the vision and mission of Stellenbosch University

-number of agreements for the awarding of joint and double degrees are
+number of agreements for the awarding of joint degrees are

 strictly limited to agreements which have reasonable prospects of